nibrahim/nibrahim.net.in/_posts/2010-11-22-python_extension_training.markdown

 title: "Python extension training"
 ---

-I'm conducting my "Extending Python using C" training on 11 and 12 December 2010 at Regis, Ulsoor.
+I'm conducting my ["Extending Python using C"]((/trainings/python-extensions.html) training on 8 and 9 January 2011.

+The training will be conducted at Regus Business Centre, Level 9, Raheja Towers, 26-27 Mahatma Gandhi Road, Bangalore - 560001

 You can view details of the course at
 [the info page](/trainings/python-extensions.html).
 To register for the event, please click on the link below